NHERI-SimCenter/rWHALE/README.md

 7. **createLOSS**:  Applications in this directory are used to determine damage and loss.
    * **FEMA_P58_LU**: Damage and loss assessment tool that uses FEMA-P58 methodology.
 This tool was developed by Prof. Xinzheng Lu's research group at Tsinghua University [1].
+   * **SimCenter_P58** [Under developmeent]: an efficient damage and loss assessment tool using FEMA-P58 is currenlty under development.

 8. **Workflow**: This directory contains scripts and examples to run the workflow with different configurations.

 ## Dependencies

-* Many of the provided applications require the [Jansson library](http://www.digip.org/jansson/) to be installed.
+* **Jansson Library**: Many of the provided applications require the [Jansson library](http://www.digip.org/jansson/) to be installed.
 Jansson is a free native C library for encoding, decoding and manipulating JSON data.
 It is licensed under the MIT license.
 For *nix systems, it is assumed installed in /usr/local/jansson as seen in the included Makefiles.

 * Some applications in the createLOSS and performUQ folders use C++11 features, consequently they may need a newer C++11 compliant compiler.

-* The workflow applications require an installation of [OpenSees](http://opensees.berkeley.edu/) to carry out structural analysis and [DAKOTA](https://dakota.sandia.gov/) to handle uncertainties.
+* **FEM and UQ Applciations**: The workflow applications require an installation of [OpenSees](http://opensees.berkeley.edu/) to carry out structural analysis and [DAKOTA](https://dakota.sandia.gov/) to handle uncertainties.

+* **Python**: The workflow requires Python 2.7.

+* **Perl**: The workflow makes use of a modified version of the `DPrePro` preprocessor Perl script distributed with DAKOTA, and thus requires Perl.
+Later releases may switch to the newer python version of the script as the Perl script is deprecated as of DAKOTA 6.8.

 ## Building from source on *nix systems
 The repository uses Makefiles to build the applications.